couchbase-ps/example-ssl-termination/README.md

 ## Run

 Run the `Test.java` application and view the logs.
 By default the sample application has the finest level of logging turned on.
 It will connect to the cluster, retrieve 1 document via the `get()` method and another document via a N1QL select statement.

+You will need to edit the application to point to the appropriate keystore.